UnTamed-Fury/UnTamedFury/README.md

-This is my website about my username and I make it better every day as I learn. 😊       Website link - www.fury.nexflaremc.xyz
+This is my website about my username and I try make it better every day as I learn. 😊       Website link - www.fury.nexflaremc.xyz